How to Choose a Pump

 Cons: They are not self-priming, so they must be below the level of the liquid to be pumped.
-Most are not submersible, so the pump must use hose to take up and discharge liquid.
+Some are not submersible, so the pump must use hose to take up and discharge liquid.
 Most submersible bilge pumps are of this centrifugal type.
 Flow rates depend on restrictions in intake and discharge piping and the head height.
 They should only be run dry for short periods.

 Best Use: Transfer of fluids using hose connections or circulating water in a bait well, extracting water from the bilge or shower sump and moving fuel.
 Examples: Groco Flo-Master, Attwood 1700gph Heavy-Duty Bilge Pump, Rule Non-Automatic Submersible Electric Bilge Pumps.

 Diaphragm pumps use a variable volume pump chamber and check valves to move fluid.
 As the diaphragm rises, liquid is pulled into the pump chamber while the outlet valve is pulled close.
 When the diaphragm is lowered, liquid is forced out the outlet valve while the intake valve is pressed shut.
 More chambers ensure smoother operation.